 Cats may not like being under the covers if it’s too stuffy and they need fresh air.

 Cats who don’t feel well may not want to be surrounded by blankets or sheets because it makes them uncomfortable.

 They also might avoid the covers because of their inability to see what is going on around them, which can cause annoyance and frustration.

 What does it mean when your cat sleeps on your blanket?

 Because it seems safe, some cats seek out the soothing contact of your covers.

 Your cat may make his own tiny tent, and this enclosed place may feel safe from predators.

-When he’s in his cat cave, he may feel calmer and may be lowering his tension by getting beneath the blankets.
+When he’s in his cat cave, he may feel more calm and may be lowering his tension by getting beneath the blankets.

 Do cats like sleeping with their owners?

-Cats can be vulnerable at night, which is why many cats love to sleep with their owners at night.
+Because they are vulnerable at night, many cats prefer to sleep with their owners.